Tanz0rz/haxe-fmod/README.md

 Live Update **only works on C++ and HashLink builds**.
 HTML5 builds will not work.
 The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

-Live update can be activated in three ways:
+Live Update can be activated in three ways:

-1. Adding it to the initilization config in Haxe:
+1. Adding it to the initialization config in Haxe:
 ```haxe
 FmodManager.Initialize({liveUpdate: true});
 ```